mehulagg/gitlab_test/doc/user/application_security/sast/index.md

   SAST_DISABLE_DIND: "true"
 ```

-This will create individual `<analyzer-name>-sast` jobs for each analyzer ran in your CI/CD pipeline.
+This will create individual `<analyzer-name>-sast` jobs for each analyzer that runs in your CI/CD pipeline.

 ### Overriding the SAST template